Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

-It used to be that different versions, namely kmod and tmod, were required for certain exclusive encoding features such as "aq-mode 3".
+It used to be that different versions, namely kmod and tmod, were required for certain encoding features such as `aq-mode 3`.
-However, all relevant features have been included in the upstream x264 builds since August 2018.
+However, most relevant features have been added to the upstream x264 builds.
+Because of this, kmod is now unmaintained. tmod is still being updated with changes from new x264 versions, and it provides some potentially useful parameters such as `--fade-compensate` or `--fgo` (film grain optimization), as well as additional AQ algorithms (`aq2-mode`, `aq3-mode`, and parameters for these), which are generally regarded as useless for almost all sources.

 A newer, more efficient alternative is HEVC, with x265 being the most popular encoder.